Chapter 2: An Elementary School Classroom in a Slum – Class 12 English Flamingo NCERT Solutions

 (a) What are the ‘children’ referred to here?

-The children studying in a slum-based elementary school are being referred to here.
+The children studying in an elementary school situated in a slum are being referred to.

 (b) Which is their world?

-Their world is limited to the bleak, narrow, and gloomy streets visible from their classroom windows.
+Their world is the narrow, dark slum streets visible through their windows—marked by poverty and hopelessness.

 (c) How is their life different from that of other children?

-They lack basic necessities, freedom, and opportunities that other children enjoy.
-Their lives are trapped in poverty and hopelessness.
+They lack food, play, health, and education—privileges that other children enjoy.
+Their lives are filled with misery and limitations.

 (d) What is the future of these children?

-Their future appears bleak, uncertain, and overshadowed by deprivation and misery.
+Their future appears bleak and overshadowed by poverty, neglect, and lack of opportunity.

 5. Surely, Shakespeare is wicked, the map a bad example…